 - Exams will be graded as a "pass" or "fail".
 Students must provide full answers to all three questions (Major comp) and to one question (Minor comp). - Exams are graded holistically and are given a passing or failing grade based on the committee's overall assessment of the work. - Exams will be anonymized before they are sent to committee members.
 The 2nd focused exam option will not be anonymized. - Comprehensive exam committees must submit their assessment of the exam to the Graduate Office within three weeks of the exam's completion date.
 The Committee Chair is responsible for ensuring this takes place.
-Students will receive results in approximately four weeks after completing the exam. - Deliberation process: Committee members must discuss their individual assessments and decide if the exam is a pass or a fail.
+Students will receive results in approximately four weeks after completing the exam. - Before handing in assessments to the Graduate Office, committee members should meet to deliberate.
+Upon reaching consensus on the outcome, the chair of the comprehensive exam committee will provide feedback in the form of a synthesized summary to be sent to the student through the Graduate Office."
+Students should contact the comprehensive exam committee chair if they want to follow up and discuss ideas further.

-- The Committee Chair is responsible for organizing the committee members' comments. - The committee can either submit a response detailing each individual committee member's comments OR write a general summary of the committee's appraisal. - If the exam decision is made up of a compilation of individual committee member's comments, comments must be clearly identified, allowing students to follow up and discuss ideas further with specific faculty members. - Assessments should be approximately one single-spaced page.
-Committees that decide to issue a failing grade for an exam must be sure to provide adequate justification for why the exam does not meet the standards for a pass. - If a student fails the first take of the exam, the student may take that area exam a second time.
-The student will take the exam in the same area, normally at the next sitting of the exam.
+- Assessments should be approximately one single-spaced page.
+Committees that decide to issue a failing grade for an exam must be sure to provide adequate justification for why the exam does not meet the standards for a pass. - If a student fails the first take of the exam, they should take the exam during the next sitting of the exam.
 The re-take must occur within one year of the first attempt. - If the student fails the exam the second time, current rules and regulations apply, including the student's right to appeal to the Standing Committee overseeing appeals and the department's right to recommend to SGS that the student no longer be eligible to continue in the PhD program.